Story Of Atahualpa: The Last Emperor Of The Inca Empire

 Pizarro lured Atahualpa into a trap

 Pizarro invited Atahualpa to attend a feast in his honor, and the emperor accepted.
-Having just won one of the largest battles in Inca history, and with an army of 30,000 men at his disposal, Atahualpa thought he had nothing to fear from the bearded white stranger and his 180 men.
+Having just won one of the most significant battles in Inca history and with an army of 30,000 men, Atahualpa thought he had nothing to fear from the bearded white stranger and his 180 men.
 Pizarro, however, planned an ambush, setting up his artillery at the square of Cajamarca.

 Atahualpa threw the Bible to the ground

-On November 16, Atahuallpa arrived at the meeting place with an escort of several thousand men, all apparently unarmed.
+On November 16, Atahuallpa arrived at the meeting place with an escort of several thousand unarmed men.

-Pizarro sent out a priest to exhort the emperor to accept the sovereignty of Christianity and Emperor Charles V.
+Pizarro sent out a priest to preach to the emperor to accept the sovereignty of Christianity and Emperor Charles V.

 Atahualpa negotiated for his release but was executed instead